Licence Checker England

 Up to 5 years from date of issue

 Approximately 127 licensed HMOs in Stockport as of 2025 (third-party estimate).
 Failure to license an HMO that requires one is an offence under the Housing Act 2004.
-A civil penalty of up to £30,000 may be imposed as an alternative to prosecution under the Housing and Planning Act 2016.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Changes to HMO licensing on 1 October 2018 removed the previous requirement for a property to be three or more storeys to require a mandatory licence.
 Property types covered: Houses in Multiple Occupation with five or more persons from two or more households who share amenities such as kitchens or bathrooms.
 Includes bedsits, hostels, self-contained flats used as HMOs, and shared houses.
-Houses fully converted into self-contained flats in accordance with 1991 Building Regulations are generally not HMOs..
+Houses fully converted into self-contained flats in accordance with 1991 Building Regulations are generally not HMOs.
 Exemptions or exclusions: Properties listed in Schedule 14 of the Housing Act 2004.
 Properties subject to a temporary exemption notice.
 Properties under a Management Order.
-Purpose-built flats in blocks of three or more fully self-contained units are generally excluded..
+Purpose-built flats in blocks of three or more fully self-contained units are generally excluded.

 View HMO licensing info on council website